mdpinto111/filling_pdf_words/README.md

 python fill_ichour_tochavout_word.py

 Output:
-Filled PDF forms will be saved in the files_generated folder.
+Filled PDF forms will be saved in the files_generated or files_generated2 folders.
 An Excel file generated_data.xlsx will be created with all the generated data.
 Filled WORDS forms will be saved in the word_files folder.